NetherlandsForensicInstitute/asmtransformers/asmtransformers/README.md

 Cosine distance) than the anchor and the negative examples.
 We use [BatchSemiHardTripletLoss](https://sbert.net/docs/package_reference/sentence_transformer/losses.html#batchsemihardtripletloss) to train the model.

-Our multilingual model can be found on [Huggingface](https://huggingface.co/NetherlandsForensicInstitute/Multilingual-ASMBERT)
+Our multilingual model can be found on [Hugging Face](https://huggingface.co/NetherlandsForensicInstitute/Multilingual-ASMBERT)

 You can also find our monolingual, ARM64BERT semantic search model on Hugging Face:
 <a href='https://huggingface.co/NetherlandsForensicInstitute/ARM64bert-embedding'>NetherlandsForensicInstitute/ARM64bert-embedding</a>